 David Norton is a financial management guru and founder of the Palladium Group.

-He is also is one of the co creators of the famous Balanced Scorecard model.
+He is also is one of the co-founders of the famous Balanced Scorecard model.

 Biography David Norton